-The 2019 Best Practice Month End Close Checklist (Excel Template)
+Best Practice Month End Close Checklist Template for Excel

 May 07, 2019 | By Blake Oliver

 Don’t worry, we’ve got you.
-To get you off to a running start, we’re going to cover a list of common close items and provide you with a month end close checklist template.
-From there you can customize it as you see fit.
+Here’s a list of common close items, but we also happy to provide you with our own best practice month end close checklist template.
+Then, you can customize it as you see fit.